 The Facts on Joint Employer

 In the aftermath of the National Labor Relations Board’s (NLRB) 2015 Browning-Ferris Industries (BFI) decision, which saw the creation of a new “joint employer” liability standard, a joint employer is now any business that exercises indirect, potential, or even reserved control over the practices of another business and its employees.
-As this issue progresses through Congress and courtrooms throughout America, here are frequently asked questions that may help you understand the facts about this complex issue.
+As this issue progresses through Congress and courtrooms throughout America, here are frequently asked questions that may help you understand the facts about, and status of, this complex issue.

 Q. What changes were made to the joint employer standard in the BFI decision?

-For three decades, the “direct” and “immediate” control joint employer standard provided clarity about their legal obligations and fairness for businesses of all sizes.
-But the BFI decision defined a joint employer as any business that has direct, indirect or even reserved yet unexercised control.
+For three decades, the “direct” and “immediate” control joint employer standard provided clarity about the legal obligations for businesses of all sizes.
+But the BFI decision redefined a joint employer as any business that has direct, indirect or even reserved yet unexercised control.
 Nearly any business could run afoul of such unlimited joint employer liability.

-Q. How has joint employment liability changed in the last two years since the BFI decision?
+Q. How has joint employment liability changed since the BFI decision?

 Joint employer has quickly expanded beyond the NLRB.
-Other federal agencies have sought to take advantage of the NLRB’s nearly unlimited joint employment liability policy.
+In the aftermath of BFI, other federal agencies sought to take advantage of the NLRB’s nearly unlimited joint employment liability policy.
 In 2016, the Occupational Safety and Health Administration and the Wage and Hour Division released administrative directives expanding joint employer liability under their statutes.
 The Equal Employment Opportunity Commission supported the NLRB’s new standard in the federal court appeal of BFI.
-Meanwhile, federal courts have also adopted expansive new joint employment tests under the Fair Labor Standards Act, as the Fourth Circuit Court of Appeals did in its January 2017 Salinas decision.
+Meanwhile, federal courts have also adopted expansive new joint employment tests under the Fair Labor Standards Act (FLSA), as the Fourth Circuit Court of Appeals did in its January 2017 Salinas decision.

 Q. What is the status of BFI case?

 The post-BFI joint employer standard remains law while the BFI case is pending before the D.C.
 Circuit Court of Appeals, which heard oral arguments in the BFI appeal in March 2017.
-A decision is expected by Fall 2017.
+A decision is still forthcoming.
 However, due to the expansion of unlimited joint employment liability beyond the NLRB, it is unlikely that this issue will be resolved by the BFI case or by the courts.

 Q. Will the eventual ruling in the BFI appeal potentially fix the joint employer problem?

-Regardless of outcome, the BFI appeal will not impact the need for a legislative solution.
+Regardless of outcome, the BFI appeal will not impact the need for a legislative fix to address joint employer uncertainty.
 Only Congress can resolve the damage already done to locally-owned businesses throughout the nation.
-Due to the expanded joint employment liability under myriad federal and state statutes, legislation is the only avenue available to prevent continued damage to local businesses.
+Due to expanded joint employment liability under myriad federal and state statutes, legislation like the bipartisan Save Local Business Act, introduced and passed by the U.S. House of Representatives, is the only avenue available to prevent continued damage to local businesses.